Chesterfield MO Child Custody Lawyer

 The loss of custody does not have to be permanent, and there are steps you can take to reverse this decision to regain custody of your children.

-Seek legal counsel - As mentioned earlier, for a chance to win back custody of your children, you are going to need to work with an experienced attorney who is knowledgeable with similar cases.
+- Seek legal counsel - As mentioned earlier, for a chance to win back custody of your children, you are going to need to work with an experienced attorney who is knowledgeable with similar cases.
 Attempting to represent yourself and navigate the complexities of this on your own will leave the outcome of your case up to chance and the custody of your children is far too important to gamble on.

-Explore the contingencies - Is the reinstatement of custody contingent on certain special actions?
+- Explore the contingencies - Is the reinstatement of custody contingent on certain special actions?
 For example, are you required to attend drug or alcohol treatment, parenting classes, or counseling?
 If the court placed these stipulations on your ability to regain custody of your children, you should immediately begin taking those steps instead of trying to dispute their validity.
 If you act quickly in complying with the court’s request, it will absolutely reflect well on you.

-Consider other arrangements - You should take this time to take an honest look at your own desires.
+- Consider other arrangements - You should take this time to take an honest look at your own desires.
 While you might have initially wanted full custody, perhaps those desires have changed.
 Ask yourself what custody arrangements would be in the best interests of your children and what arrangements are willing to negotiate on in order to reach for your children’s best interests to be met.

-What is Joint Custody in Missouri?
+Understanding Joint Custody Laws in Missouri

 When parents have joint legal custody, it essentially means they both shall jointly make legal decisions regarding the upbringing of their children, such as education, religion, health, and other pertinent issues, and that major decisions must be agreed upon by both parents.